A Study to Assess the Efficacy and Safety of Satralizumab in Duchenne Muscular Dystrophy (DMD)

 - Presence of any clinically significant illness

-- Has serological evidence of current, chronic, or active human immunodeficiency virus (HIV), tuberculosis (TB), hepatitis C, or hepatitis B infection
+- Has serological evidence of current, chronic, or active human immunodeficiency virus (HIV), tuberculosis (TB), hepatitis C virus (HCV), or hepatitis B virus (HBV) infection

-- Evidence of a severe vertebral fracture (VF) (defined as Grade 3), assessed by radiographic imaging at screening and quantified using the Genant semiquantitative method
+- Evidence of a severe VF (defined as Grade 3), assessed by radiographic imaging at screening and quantified using the Genant semiquantitative method

 - Treatment with prohibited therapies as defined by the protocol

-- Has received a live or live attenuated virus vaccine within 6 weeks of the Baseline visit or expects to receive a vaccination during the first 3 months after Baseline.
+- Has received a live or live attenuated virus vaccine within 6 weeks of the baseline visit or expects to receive a live or live attenuated virus vaccine during the study

 - Has abnormal laboratory values considered clinically significant as defined by the protocol